Olympus E-P1 vs Panasonic G80

 The E-P1 writes its imaging data to SDHC cards, while the G80 uses SDXC cards.
 The G80 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the E-P1 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-P1 and Panasonic Lumix DMC-G80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-P1 does not offer wifi capability.
+In contrast, the E-P1 does not provide wifi capability.

 Both the E-P1 and the G80 have been discontinued, but can regularly be found used on eBay.
 The E-P1 was replaced by the Olympus E-P2, while the G80 was followed by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is the Olympus E-P1 better than the Panasonic G80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Olympus PEN E-P1: